nagadesakshi/tasty-project/README.md

 - 📖 About Page
 - 📞 Contact Page
 - 🎨 Simple and clean design
-- 📱 Beginner-friendly
+-  📇 index page
+-  📄 menu pagae

 ---

 ## 🛠️ Technologies Used
-- HTML5
+- HTML

 ---